 | GPT-3.5 / Llama 3 8B | 8B (dense) | 16 GFLOP | 16 TFLOP |

-| Llama 3 70B | 70B (dense) | 140 GFLOP | 140 TFLOP |
+| Llama 3 70B | 70B (dense) | a 140 GFLOP | 140 TFLOP |

-| GPT-4 class (MoE, est.) | ~55B active | ~110 GFLOP | 110 TFLOP |
+| GPT-4 magnificence (MoE, est.) | ~55B active | ~a 110 GFLOP | a 110 TFLOP |

-| Claude 3 Sonnet class | ~50B active est. | ~100 GFLOP | 100 TFLOP |
+| Claude 3 Sonnet magnificence | ~50B lively est. | ~100 GFLOP | 100 TFLOP |

-| Claude 3 Opus class | ~85B active est. | ~170 GFLOP | 170 TFLOP |
+| Claude 3 Opus magnificence | ~85B active est. | ~a 170 GFLOP | 170 TFLOP |

-| Gemini Ultra class | ~90B active est. | ~180 GFLOP | 180 TFLOP |
+| Gemini extraordinarily elegance | ~90B energetic est. | ~a 180 GFLOP | a 180 TFLOP |

-The Hardware Efficiency Ratio
+The hardware performance Ratio

-| GPU | FP16 Peak TFLOP/s | TDP (W) | Peak W/TFLOP/s |
+| GPU | FP16 peak TFLOP/s | TDP (W) | pinnacle W/TFLOP/s |

 |---|---|---|---|